Chicken Rice Pilaf is a dish made all over the world, in which rice is toasted or browned in oil or butter and cooked in stock.

 - ½ green bell pepper -diced

-- 3½ c organic chicken stock -low sodium
+- 3½ c water or organic chicken stock -low sodium

 - 2 bay leaves